NAVEEN12378-ar/Mean-and-Variance/README.md

-#  Mean and variance of a discrete  distribution
+# EX 01: Mean and variance of a discrete  distribution
+# DATE: 28/09/2024

 # Aim :